 Interest rate negotiation is a key part of the credit counseling process.
 High interest rates are the reason that you can’t reduce debt quickly with traditional payment methods.
 By reducing or eliminating interest charges, you can get out of debt faster and more effectively.
 With reduced interest charges and consistent, on-time monthly payments, clients start to see their balances decrease.

-“Within a few years, I was debt free.
+“Within a few years, I was debt-free.
 Consolidated Credit’s debt management program changed my life and got me on the right track.
-I was able to buy a house a couple years later.”
+I was able to buy a house a couple of years later.”

 Does she have any regrets?

 “I don’t regret traveling.
 I just regret the way in which I overextended myself.
 But I’m sure glad that I found you guys.”

 During her enrollment in a debt management program, Sonya used free financial education resources to find better ways to use credit.
 She learned how to budget and save up for things like vacations, and how to use credit strategically to avoid debt problems.